gabrielpascua/laligafilipina.com/site/content/posts/2023/5-values-for-repairing-the-harms-of-colonialism.md

 ---
 title: "Jing Corpuz: 5 values for repairing the harms of colonialism"
 issues: 23005
-tags: ["Environment", "Sustainability", "Social Change"]
+tags: ["Environment", "Sustainability", "Social Issues"]
 publishDate: 2023-01-27T15:50:56Z
 author:
 description: "Indigenous wisdom can help solve the planetary crises that colonialism started, says lawyer Jennifer \"Jing\" Corpuz.
 Her ancestors, the Kankanaey-Igorot people of the Philippines, are known for creating the Banaue Rice Terraces: centuries-old irrigated mountain terraces that illustrate the magic of humanity living in harmony with nature.
 Corpuz shares five values that have guided her people as they successfully fought against development aggression and invites everyone to pursue a more just, sustainable world."